eth-applied-research-group/poost/README.md

 ```

 > Note: Some zkVMs must be built in release mode in order for proofs to be generated in a reasonable amount of time.

+> Note: Building the project does not install the zkVm specific compiler toolchains.

 ## Usage